What is seasonal affective disorder (SAD)?

 Seasonal affective disorder, commonly known as SAD, is a type of depression that affects people in the winter months.
 Most of us feel energetic and cheerful when the sun is shining and subdued and less active in the winter months.
 But seasonal affective disorder is more severe than this.
 Some people are unable to hold down a job in winter because of lethargy, tiredness and poor concentration; relationships often break down because the sufferer becomes irritable and unloving.
 Some people cannot function at all in winter without treatment.

-Who is at risk for seasonal affective disorder?
+Who is at risk for SAD?

 Between October and April, a growing number of people have symptoms of seasonal affective disorder, and a further 20 per cent have a milder version known popularly as the ‘winter blues’.
 It can begin at any age, but is most common between the ages of 18 and 30.
 Symptoms disappear in spring, either suddenly (with a bout of hyperactivity) or gradually.